 It varies greatly from school to school but as a general rule, the level of English taught is significantly higher than that in mainstream schools.
 DSS schools have much more control over the curriculum than government aided schools and as a result they may choose to teach material that is very difficult.

-Some of my students learn things in P3 that are being taught in secondary school in mainstream education.
+Some of our students learn things in P3 that are being taught in secondary school in mainstream education.
 Many elite schools include English literature in their curriculum.
 This is difficult to study but benefits students in their appreciation of English as a rich language.

 Some schools such as DBS and DGS include excellent literary fiction and poetry as core elements of their English programme.
 These schools update their curriculums regularly.
 Others use outdated English readers that have been in the curriculum for over 30 years.